Are you wondering how to organize your life and how to declutter?

 By the end of the year, you’ll donate 365 items—which seems challenging until you try it!

-Twice a year, go through your closet, kitchen, junk drawers, garage and office and try to fill a trash bag with items you want to get rid of.
+In addition to that, twice a year, go through your closet, kitchen, junk drawers, garage and office and try to fill a trash bag with items you want to get rid of.

 I’m guessing a lot of these things will be donations, but finding trash around the house is great too.